Lina Rincón, President

 Ron was born in Virginia and moved to Frisco with his family in 2012.
 After a brief stint playing professional hockey, he attended college and earned Bachelor degrees in both Business Administration (B.S.) and Business Analysis and Management (B.S.).
 He then went on to obtain a MBA from Temple University.
 He has over 30 years of management experience at various levels in multiple industries including several years of successful non-profit leadership.
 He specializes in Business and Strategic planning as well as policy and procedure development.
 He also has expertise in Social Enterprise development and management for Non-Profits.
 In addition to his current role with VAGF, Ron is a former Board Member of the Blue Ridge Institute for Community Service Executives as well as a member of the Social Enterprise Alliance in both Florida and Texas.

-Leticia Herrera is a visual artist from Mexico residing in Frisco, Texas.
+Leticia Herrera is a visual artista from Mexico residing in Frisco, Texas.
 Herrera introduction to the art world began early in her life inspired by her Uncle, famous Spanish painter Jose Morales.